aws-samples/aws-secure-environment-accelerator/README.md

 15. Once the pipeline completes (typically under 15 minutes), the state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
 16. The state machine takes several hours to execute on an initial installation.
 Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but can take as little as 20 minutes.
 17. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
-18. After the perimeter account is created in AWS Organizations, but before the ALZ AVM reaches Stage 2:
+18. After the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2:
     1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the state machine to deploy the firwall products
     2. Login to the **perimeter** sub-account
     3. Activate the Fortinet Fortigate BYOL AMI and the Fortinet FortiManager BYOL AMI at the URL: https://aws.amazon.com/marketplace/privatemarketplace